michaelpatrickpurcell/prophecy/README.md

 The Characters want to cross the border between two neighbouring kingdoms.
 It is dusk when they make their way to a "Remote" border crossing on the outskirts of a small town.
 The border is patrolled by a detachment of soldiers from the "Local Militia".
 The soldier on duty when the Characters arrive is well-known in town to have a "Sterling Reputation".
 The guards are on "High Alert" and it will be fairly difficult for the Characters to convince the guard on duty to let them through the checkpoint.
 The Difficulty Rating of the scene is _d = 3_. -->

 #### Sketching Scenes
 The players _Sketch_ Scenes when they [Write an Outline](#write-an-outline) describing the how the Characters will try to prevent the impending catastrophe.
-To Sketch a Scene, the players will establish the Setting, define the Objective, and assign the Difficulty Rating for the Scene.
+To Sketch a Scene the players will establish the Setting, define the Objective, and assign the Difficulty Rating for the Scene.

 #### Performing Scenes
 The players _Perform_ Scenes when they [Tell the Story](#tell-the-story) of the Characters' adventures.
-To Perform a Scene, the players will describe what happens during the Scene, determine the Outcome of the Scene (see [Checks](#checks)), and describe the narrative consequences of the Characters' actions.
+To Perform a Scene the players will describe what happens during the Scene, determine the Outcome of the Scene (see [Checks](#checks)), and describe the narrative consequences of the Characters' actions.

 ### Checks
 The players make a _Check_ to determine the Outcome of each Scene.
 To make a Check, the players will: